jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I was a theatre usher/projectionist back then and saw it all first hand.
 Some movies were great, but most were bland: comedies, tragedies, dramas, suspense, all usually fell flat.
 Theatres were over-priced and often empty.
 Customers were unhappy, and often told me so.
 The industry didn't care.
 They gave themselves lavish paychecks, banquets, and award shows.
 Any consideration of upgrading their customers to the Internet Age was not-existent.

 The industry wasn't going to throw away the DVD.
 Instead, they double-downed on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 They increased the dark majic of marketing, special effects, and celebrity culture.
 The Hollywood hierarchy was happy the way things were.
 They (thought) they controlled the digital technology lever of power.
+Their business model was to ration access with structrued theatre, DVD, and television release dates with orchestrated advertising campaigns and  exclusive celebrity interviews.

 In swoops today's internet Jedi on an ethernet chandelier.
 Unknown and unpaid technologists created BitTorrent sites (2008).
 Although filled with computer viruses, lousy picture quality, and poorly designed user interfaces, these sites gave regular people movies on the internet.
 With the lever of power in both hands, DVDs faced off against internet streaming.